 Website – GAWA maintains a public website at: www.gawa.as.au This website has a dedicated Members’ Area where Members can access teaching/learning resources.

-Professional Liaison – GAWA maintains contact and networks with a wide range of professional associations, commercial organisations and non-profit groups both with respect to geography and other related fields (e.g. cartography, environment, GIS, global education, planning, spatial technologies).
+Professional Liaison – GAWA maintains contact and networks with a wide range of professional associations, commercial organisations and not-for-profit groups both with respect to geography and other related fields (e.g. cartography, environment, GIS, global education, planning, spatial technologies).

 Postal Address: P.O.
 Box 1252, SUBIACO WA 6904